MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/portfolio.md

 **1. Deploy to Heroku**

-Push the git repo to a Heroku app (if you choose a simpler hosting service, you might not need to set up Pingdom; see below).
+Push the git repo to a Heroku app.
+You can also use Amazon S3, Github pages, or whichever hosting service you prefer.
+A simpler hosting service may not require setting up Pingdom (see below).

 **2. Register a domain**